isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/exchange-online-service-description/planning-and-deployment.md

   - **Modifica di un batch di migrazione** Se un batch di migrazione per una migrazione di Exchange in fasi o IMAP si trova nella coda di migrazione ma non in esecuzione al momento, gli amministratori possono modificare il batch.

-- **Strumento di sincronizzazione di Azure Active Directory**Strumento di sincronizzazione di Azure Active Directory ha un un ruolo determinante nella migrazione verso scenari di posta elettronica ibridi in cui vengono utilizzati sia Exchange Online che Exchange Server locale.
-Lo strumento esegue una sincronizzazione unidirezionale da Active Directory locale a Exchange Online.
-Dopo aver completato la migrazione, gli amministratori non rimane che utilizzare Exchange Online per gestire gli utenti e i gruppi di Active Directory.
-Inoltre, lo strumento offre agli utenti un Elenco indirizzi globale unificato in cui l'ambiente online viene costantemente sincronizzato con l'ambiente locale.
+- **Azure Active Directory Sync tool** The Azure Active Directory Sync tool plays an important role in migration to hybrid email scenarios that utilize both Exchange Online and an on-premises Exchange Server.
+The tool performs a one-way synchronization from on-premises Active Directory to Exchange Online.
+After migration is complete, administrators only need to use Exchange Online to manage Active Directory users and groups.
+The tool also provides users with a unified Global Address List where the online environment is continuously synchronized with the on-premises environment.

     Per ulteriori informazioni su strumento di sincronizzazione di Azure Active Directory, vedere [Sincronizzazione della directory: roadmap](https://go.microsoft.com/fwlink/p/?LinkId=287034).

-- **Procedura guidata di configurazione** La procedura guidata di configurazione agevola il processo di distribuzione ibrida semplificando la configurazione delle funzionalità e dei servizi in locale e in Exchange Online.
-Presentata come parte integrante di Exchange Server 2010 Service Pack 2, la procedura guidata di configurazione viene eseguita solo in organizzazioni locali e dispone dei seguenti componenti:
+- **Hybrid Configuration Wizard** The Hybrid Configuration Wizard streamlines the hybrid deployment process by simplifying the on-premises and Exchange Online configuration of features and services.
+Introduced as part of Exchange Server 2010 Service Pack 2, the Hybrid Configuration Wizard is run only in on-premises organizations and has the following components:

   - Procedura guidata nell'interfaccia di amministrazione di Exchange che assiste gli amministratori nel processo end-to-end per la configurazione di una distribuzione ibrida.